UK's FTSE lifted by hopes of Greek deal, bid speculation

 “I’d rather wait to see them sign on the dotted line on Greece and then buy into the market rather than buy into it right now,” said Hantec Markets analyst Richard Perry.

 The FTSE 100 is up more than 3 percent since the start of 2015, although it is down nearly 5 percent from a record high of 7,122.74 points reached in April.
-(Editing by Mark Heinrich)
+(Editing by Gareth Jones)